M-Murdock/REU/readme.txt

 jupyter notebooks
 ---------------
-clean_data.ipynb takes a given dataset, randomly selects 200,000 entries, and cleans them
+clean_data.ipynb takes a given dataset, randomly selects 200,000 entries, and cleans them.
+It can be run on a single dataset (by uncommenting the first line) or multiple (by running run_clusters.ipynb).

-write_clusters.ipynb creates a table of the clusters of a given dataset and writes it to an excel sheet
+write_clusters.ipynb creates a table of the counts for malware and non-malware in each cluster (from k-means clustering) of a given dataset and writes it to an excel sheet.
+It can be run on a single dataset (by uncommenting the first line) or multiple (by running run_clusters.ipynb).

+run_clusters.ipynb runs clean_data.ipynb and write_clusters.ipynb on datasets 1-13, effectively cleaning each and writing the results of k-means clustering to excel sheets.

 Clusters.ipynb plots the features of botnet vs regular flows, performs k-means clustering on a given dataset, calculates silhouette values

+find_mappings.ipynb finds the euclidean distances between the centroids from 2 datasets and stores this information to an excel sheet.
+It can only be run through run_mappings.ipynb.

+run_mappings.ipynb obtains the centroids for each of 30 clusters from two datasets, then passes them to find_mappings so that the euclidean distances can be calculated and recorded.

 read_data